gulshanbaraik01/Techweirdo/README.md

 To perform this task:

-      go to file path (eg:- D:\Techweirdo)
+      create a database on 'phpmyadmin' and import the given/uploaded database (if you haven't) go to file path (eg:- D:\Techweirdo)
       write 'cmd' + ENTER to open command prompt write python solution.py <-ENTER